WebMD: Better Information. Better Health.

 • Claustrophobia (fear of closed or narrow spaces)

 Allow two hours for your MRI exam.
-In most cases, the procedure takes 40 to 80 minutes; during that time several dozen images may be taken.
+In most cases, the procedure takes 40 to 80 minutes and produces multiple images.

 Personal items such as your watch, wallet (including any credit cards with magnetic strips that can be erased by the magnet), and jewelry should be left at home if possible or removed prior to the MRI scan.
 Secured lockers are available to store personal possessions.